markshapiro/graphql-db-projection/README.md

 ```

 ## Custom Projections
-If Graphql field is mapped to db field with different name, or you need multiple fields from db to compute its value, then you can provide `projection` parameter that specifies db fields you need, it can be string, array of strings, or empty array if you want to ignore it:
+If you need specific set of fields from DB to resolve a GraphQL field,
+you can provide them through `projection` parameter.
+It can be string, array of fields from DB, or empty array to ignore the field.
 ```js
 // ...
 new GraphQLObjectType({